VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 There are multiple ways to select a good starting point for the learning rate.
 A naive approach is to try a few different values and see which one gives you the best loss without sacrificing speed of training.
 We might start with a large value like 0.1, then try exponentially lower values: 0.01, 0.001, etc.

 What is Adam?
 What's the main difference between Adam and SGD?
+Adam is an adaptive learning rate optimization algorithm that's been designed specifically for training deep neural networks. ...
+The algorithms leverages the power of adaptive learning rates methods to find individual learning rates for each parameter.
+First proposed in the 1950s, the technique can update each parameter of a model, observe how a change would affect the objective function, choose a direction that would lower the error rate, and continue iterating until the objective function converges to the minimum.
+SGD is a variant of gradient descent.

 When would you use Adam and when SGD?